Skip to main content

 • Workflow: You’ll edit and finalize in the RoomSketcher app (desktop or tablet)

-• Feedback: You’re willing to share beta feedback
+• Feedback: You’re willing to share feedback to help us improve

 An iPhone and an iPad Pro are shown side by side from the back, each with a white arrow pointing to the LiDAR sensor.
 The iPhone's LiDAR scanner is located within the camera cluster, while the iPad Pro's is positioned near the top-left corner beside the camera.
 Both are labeled clearly with the word “LiDAR,” helping users identify which Apple devices are compatible with the floor plan scanning app.